Principles

 • No hidden content‑level telemetry or opaque personalization based on things you read or write.

 • No unexplainable ranking modes.
-If we can’t explain it, we shouldn’t ship it.
+If we cannot explain it, we should not ship it.

 Evolution